-Anyone who has ever dealt with a “sugar crash” or the feeling of drowsiness after a large meal knows that food can affect your mood.
-But despite that, it somehow seems like too abstract of an idea that with the right diet, our outlook could change dramatically.
+Anyone who has ever dealt with a “sugar crash” or the feeling of drowsiness after a large meal knows that food affects your mood.
+But despite those experiences, it sometimes doesn’t seem possible that the right diet could dramatically change our outlook.
 However, for anyone suffering from a serious mood disorder or depression, there’s nothing abstract or outside the realm of treatment.
 And food is definitely part of that.

-That’s because the low carb diet changes the way that our body and mind chemistry act and react.
-In addition to stopping the ups and downs of blood sugar levels, stopping carbohydrates can reduce the additional physiological stress of inflammation and improve the efficiency of neural signals.
+A low carb diet like this changes the way that our body and mind chemistry act and react.
+In addition to stopping the ups and downs of blood sugar levels, stopping carbohydrate intake can reduce the additional physiological stress of inflammation and improve the efficiency of neural signals.
 Overall, that means more clear-mindedness and resilience that helps put things in perspective.

-Certainly, more clinical work needs to be done to get a full picture of the efficacy of the ketogenic diet for mood.
-However, this review is good news to those with stubborn bipolar disorders or depression who are looking for an additional ally in their treatment plan.
+Certainly, more clinical work needs to be done to get a full picture of the efficacy of the ketogenic diet and states of mind.
+However, this review is good news to those struggling with a chronic low mood or other serious emotional dysfunction who are looking for balance and an additional ally in their treatment plan.

 Brietzke E, Mansur RB, Subramaniapillai M, et al. Ketogenic diet as a metabolic therapy for mood disorders: Evidence and developments.
 Neurosci Biobehav Rev. 2018;94:11–16.